openpreserve/hawarp/arc2warc-migration/README.md

      -x,--iregex <arg>   Only input paths matching the regular expression will be processed (default: ".*"). [optional].
      -p,--payloadid      Do payload mime type identification. [optional].
-     -d,--digest         Calculate sha1 payload digest. [optional].
      -c,--comprwarc      Create compressed WARC file. [optional].
      -l,--local          Use local file system instead of HDFS (debugging).
                          [optional].
      -h,--help           print this message [optional].

-For example, to process all files which have an ".arc.gz" extension, the following command would be used:
+For example, to process all files in an HDFS directory, use:

     hadoop jar hawarp/arc2warc-migration/target/arc2warc-migration-1.0-jar-with-dependencies.jar
+    -i /hdfs/input/directory/ -o /hdfs/output/directory/

+To process only files which have an ".arc.gz" extension, a regular expression can be used as a filter for input files (parameter -x):

+    hadoop jar hawarp/arc2warc-migration/target/arc2warc-migration-1.0-jar-with-dependencies.jar
     -i /hdfs/input/directory/ -o /hdfs/output/directory/ -x ".*\.arc\.gz"

-Note that it is possible to use local file sytem inputs and outputs by using the -l flag, reading/writing from/to HDFS is the default.
+For testing and debugging, local file sytem inputs and outputs can be used instead of HDFS by using the -l flag (reading/writing from/to HDFS is the default):

+    hadoop jar hawarp/arc2warc-migration/target/arc2warc-migration-1.0-jar-with-dependencies.jar
+    -i /hdfs/input/directory/ -o /hdfs/output/directory/ -l